Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Computational Analysis

-We highlight that the approximation algorithms MS-Relax and ATS-Relax provide optimality gaps for the adaptive two-stage program.
+{We conduct the computational experiments under the demand multipliers $\underline{\alpha}_t = 1.00$ and $\overline{\alpha}_t= 1.20 + \Gamma t$ for all stages $t = 2, \cdots, 8$ where $\Gamma = 0.1$, and present the average performance over five replications.
+Relative gain and loss percentages are not reported for some larger scale instances with {the} ATS approach as they cannot be solved to the optimality within the given time limit.} We highlight that the approximation algorithms MS-Relax and ATS-Relax provide optimality gaps for the adaptive two-stage program.
 In particular, these algorithms obtain a lower bound to the adaptive two-stage program by solving relaxations of the multi-stage model and adaptive two-stage model in Step 1 of the Algorithm \ref{alg:AdaptiveApproxAlg1} and Algorithm \ref{alg:AdaptiveApproxAlg3}.
 Since both algorithms construct a feasible solution, they provide an upper bound for the desired problem.
 Combining the lower and upper bounds, we construct optimality gap for the adaptive two-stage approach.
 The optimality gap values are reported in the column ``\%Gap'' in Tables \ref{2BranchAlgResults} and \ref{3BranchAlgResults}.
 These values provide performance metrics for the solution algorithms in approximating the adaptive two-stage model.

-We observe that the MS approach provides the most gain against the two-stage approach, as it provides a relaxation to the studied setting with limited flexibility.
-However, ATS approach provides gains similar to the MS approach and its loss against multi-stage approach is within 6\% and 8\% for all ten stage problems with two and three branch scenario trees, respectively.
-Although ATS model considers problem settings with partial flexibility, these results demonstrate its power in representing the underlying uncertainty by optimizing the best revision time for each resource and obtaining a solution with highest gain and least loss under these limitations.
+The MS approach provides the most gain against the two-stage approach, as it provides a relaxation to the studied setting.
+ATS approach provides gains similar to the MS approach and its loss against multi-stage approach is between 0.5\% and 2\% over all instances.
+Although ATS model considers problem settings with partial flexibility, it is powerful in representing the underlying uncertainty by optimizing the best revision time for each resource and obtaining a solution with highest gain and least loss under these limitations.